usable-tools/usable-tools/content/coc.md

 * Advocating for, or encouraging, any of the above behavior.
 * Sustained disruption of community events, including talks and presentations.

+Critical discussion is welcome, but harassment is not.
+Using events and community spaces, whether virtual or in person, to spread disinformation or malinformation in a way that harms or silences community members is unacceptable.
+This includes knowingly falsifying information about technical issues that causes harm.
+Technical discussions must be evidence-based, and a harm-reduction framework is encouraged.

 *Violations of these may result in expulsion from the event.*

 ### Scope